Nickell Meets Stambaugh: A Tale of Two Biases in Panel Predictive Regressions: Panel Predictive Regression

-depends on $\gamma$.
+When the regressor $x_{i,t}$ is persistent, that is, $\gamma\in(0,1]$, the order of the bias depends on $\gamma$.
 This is the \emph{Nickell-Stambaugh bias} to which the title of the paper alludes.
 We will show that the panel factor $\sqrt{nT}$ will be further multiplied by the \emph{persistence factor} $\sqrt{T^{\gamma}}$ to deliver asymptotic normality: